williamt1117/Tetris-AI/README.md

 Unity 2023 - editor version 2023.1.0b11

-Basic recreation of Tetris, with garbage system.
+Basic recreation of Tetris with garbage system.
 Implemented AI is trained with a genetic learning algorithm that optimizes scoring algorithms to determine the optimal move-set.

 ## AI

 The AI works off 8 individual scoring algorithms, each with a corresponding weight.
-The scores are:
+The algorithms are:
 1. Low Board
 2. Air Pockets
 3. Lines Cleared